xgds/xgds_core/docs/dataImportYml.rst

    defaults:
      vehicle__name: Hercules
    fields:
-    - name: data_type
+     data_type:
        default: TEM
        type: string
        skip: true
-    - name: timestamp
+     timestamp:
        type: datetime
-    - name: instrument_name
+     instrument_name:
        type: string
        default: TEMPPROBE
-    - name: temperature_group
+     temperature_group:
        # This does not map to a field, instead the regex causes child fields to be used based on the content of the row, eg 81.3C becomes 81.3 temperature and C units
        type: regex
        regex: (-?\d*[.]*\d*)([KFCkfc])+
        fields:
-      - name : temperature
+         temperature:
            type : float
-      - name: units
+         units:
            type: string
            default: C

 Definitions
 ===========